 Paying for NFTs requires cryptocurrency and a crypto wallet.
 These hurdles could keep interested buyers away from NFTs because they are unsure about the process, unsure how to set up the necessary FinTech arrangements, or don’t feel like going through all of those additional steps to purchase something.
 Shopify gives sellers the ability to sell NFTs the way they want.

-Shopify allows NFT stores to ditch crypto and accept credit card payments for NFTs.
-Allowing Shopify users to pay in fiat currencies and use their credit cards allows Shopify enabled NFT stores to expand their customer base and make more sales.
-On Shopify, NFT stores can accept credit card payments and cryptocurrencies.
+Shopify allows NFT stores to ditch crypto and accept credit card payments or Shopify payments for NFTs.
+Allowing Shopify users to pay in fiat currencies, Shopify payments, and use their credit cards allows Shopify-enabled NFT stores to expand their customer base and make more sales.
+On Shopify, NFT stores can accept credit card payments, Shopify payments, and cryptocurrencies.
 More payment options are great for buyers and sellers.

 Simple Claiming Process